Primary Education

 according to the best of their abilities.

-Primary school teachers are responsible for teaching
+Primary school teachers are responsible for

-approved national curriculum subjects to pupils aged
+teaching approved national curriculum subjects

-most important stage of their education.
+arguably the most important stage of their

 Covid and fall in immigration behind drop in primary school applications | News | The Times